What's New in iOS 13

 CarPlay in iOS 13 has been overhauled with a new Dashboard view for music, maps, and more, a new Calendar app, and Siri support for third-party navigation and audio apps.

 There are new iOS 13 features coming for HomePod too.
 For the first time, HomePod can distinguish between different voices, so everyone in your home can have a profile and access to their favorite music.
 A new Handoff setting lets you seamlessly transition your music, podcasts, or phone calls from your HomePod to your iOS device.
-There's also a new sleep timer that will turn off music after a set period of time, and a new feature for playing soothing sounds.
+There's also a new sleep timer that turns off music after a set period of time, and a new feature for playing soothing sounds.

 A new HomeKit Secure Video feature offers on-device video analysis, sending an encrypted stream to iCloud, so you can be sure that no one is spying on your in-home security cameras.
 HomeKit is also being added to routers from Linksys, Eero, and Charter/Spectrum for the first time, with these HomeKit features also coming this fall.

 With a new Voice Control accessibility option you can operate your iPhone or iPad entirely with your voice, and there's a new swipe-based QuickPath keyboard option for quicker text entry.
 Text editing is easier than ever thanks to scrolling improvements and more accurate gestures for moving the cursor, and the Files app now supports accessing files from external storage devices.